Contemplating electromagnetic phenomena in lived experience through somatic meditation: Method

 \subsection{The contemplative practice}

-The contemplative practice developed in this work consists of a somatic meditation followed by a contemplation.
+The contemplative practice developed in this work consists of a guided somatic meditation\footnote{In somatic meditation, the body, rather than the mind, is the object of meditation.} and contemplation.
 In the somatic meditation, students are instructed to direct their attention into and throughout their bodies, gradually expanding their awareness into the surrounding space with the help of their senses.
 Students are then asked to contemplate manifestations of electromagnetic phenomena in their surroundings while maintaining a light somatic awareness.
-The handout describing the practice to students is included in the Appendix.
+An abbreviated version of the contemplative practice guidelines is shown in Table 1\footnote{ The handout describing the practice to students can be accessed at http://bit.ly/cont-em}.